Check out the new reservoirs dashboard

 These graphs are created dynamically using data from the California Department of Water Resources (updated daily), so you can check this post occasionally to see how the precipitation are changing the levels of water in the state reservoirs.

-early March 2016 update: Current California reservoir levels are significantly below the historical average.
+early March 2016: Current California reservoir levels are significantly below the historical average.
 The winter 2016 rains are certainly helping the cause, but it’ll take time for the reservoirs to fully recover.

-mid March 2016 update: The recent heavy winter rain storms have made a huge difference and the total reservoir storage is getting quite close to historical average.
+mid March 2016: The recent heavy winter rain storms have made a huge difference and the total reservoir storage is getting quite close to historical average.
 In fact, several reservoirs are near or above their historic average.

 Data source: California Department of Water Resources

 |↑1||Units: An acre-foot is the amount of water that can cover an acre of land (43,560 square feet or 4047 square meters) at a depth of 1 foot.
 This is equivalent to 43,560 cubic feet, 325,851 gallons, 1233 cubic meters, or 1.2 million liters.
 Crazy units.|

 |↑2||The names and codes of all 46 of the reservoirs I am tracking can be found on the California Department of Water Resources website – http://cdec.water.ca.gov/cgi-progs/reservoirs/RES|

 17 Responses to How Much Water is in California Reservoirs? – Current and Historical Visualization

 I love these visualizations!
 The CA ‘glass’ that fills up is very nice – I noticed that the total capacity here is different (lower) from the other reservoir graphs, and also the percent of current vs historical.
 Could these be made consistent / identical? thanks!

 This IS excellent information Chris, thanks!
 Since last update we’ve had (still having) quite the ongoing rainfall so I look forward to coming back to see the new figures, visual portrayal of recent rains.
 Thanks.